-Our curriculum is designed to equip pupils with all of the skills they will need to both succeed at GCSE, A Level and beyond.
+Our curriculum is designed to equip pupils with all of the skills they will need to both succeed at KS4 BTEC Dance, A Level and beyond.
 Pupils will develop skills through performance, composition and appreciation.

 Key Stage 3

 At Key Stage 3 pupils receive one lesson a fortnight and they learn basic technical skills for warm up and movement.
 Pupils will develop their choreography skills and performance skills in all lessons.
 Through watching professional works and peers pupils will develop their ability to appreciate works and highlight where choreographic skills have been used and set targets for improvement.
 Throughout the key stage pupils will access varied styles and be able to use props in the choreography.

 Pupils will follow either the GCSE Dance course or the BTEC Performing Arts Technical course

 Pupils will be assessed in three core units: Performance, Choreography and Dance appreciation.

 GCSE Dance – Course work will be internally marked and externally moderated

 For Performance pupils will learn four set phrases, two phrases will be assessed as a solo performance and the remaining two will be adapted into a Duet/Trio performance.